 In some cases, it can take weeks to restore your VA entitlement.
 But if your lender can provide evidence of the sale of your previous property tied to a VA loan, that may expedite the process.

 The VA home loan program offers a worthwhile opportunity for veterans seeking homeownership.
 Your entitlement amount totals up to 25% of your loan’s value, depending on whether you have an existing VA loan or have defaulted in the past.
-If you are ready to move forward with a home purchase, apply for a home loan today.
+If you are ready to move forward with a home purchase, get started online today.